All ABout Tap Dance

 Irish dancer - 1905

-The Hornpipe of England was a elaborate pantomime of English sailors, mimicking their duties while patting the feet to a tune.
+The Hornpipe of England was an elaborate pantomime of English sailors -- mimicking their duties while tapping their feet in time.

-The Soft Shoe is a form of tap only done with soft soled shoes without metal taps attached.
-Performers originally wore all kinds of shoes to perform the Soft Shoe and as time went on the term soft shoe was applied to many eccentric styles of tap.
-The characteristics of the soft shoe however was the humor, wit, and delicate nature of the tapping performed with a very smooth and leisure cadence.
-Occasionally this is referred to as the Sand Dance.
+The Soft-Shoe is a form of tap only done with soft soled shoes without metal taps attached.
+Performers originally wore all kinds of shoes to perform the Soft-Shoe and as time went on, the phrase, soft-shoe, was applied to many different styles of tap.
+The most identifiable characteristics of soft-shoe are the smooth, graceful, floating movements and the delicate quality of the tapping -- performed in a very even and relaxed cadence.
+Occasionally, this is referred to as the Sand Dance.

-In 1866 "THE BLACK CROOK," considered to be the first musical, featured Minstrel and Clog dancers who danced very stiffly and gave rise to the term "Pedestal dancer".
-The Pedestal dancer would climb upon a marbled pedestal with a 24 inch base, and tap out a routine while posing as motionless as a statue.
+The Black Crook (1866), generally considered to be the first American book musical, featured Minstrel and Clog dancers who danced very stiffly and gave rise to the term "Pedestal dancer."
+The Pedestal dancer would climb upon a marbled pedestal with a 24-inch base and tap out a routine while posing as motionless as a statue.

-In 1902, Ned Wayburn who created a show called Minstrel Misses, coined the term "Tap and Step dance" in this musical play.
+In 1902, Ned Wayburn created a show called Minstrel Misses.
+He coined the term "Tap and Step dance" in this musical play.
 This was the first time these names had been used professionally.
 Wayburn's dancers wore light clogs with split wodden soles.

-Aluminum heel and toe taps did not appear until after 1910.
+Aluminum heel and toe taps did not appear until about 1910.

 Buck and Wing